spollard1810/dna/readme.md

 requests: For making HTTP requests to the DNA Center API
 urllib3: Required by requests and used for SSL warning suppression I didn't include tkinter in requirements.txt because:
-It comes bundled with Python installations
-It's not installable via pip (it's part of the standard library) Users can now simply run pip install -r requirements.txt to install all necessary dependencies.